 The Big U Cruising Association

-I’ll have to admit, I was hoping that Ade and Jo Salzer would buy a Nordhavn from me and was slightly disappointed when they purchased a Selene 43…but they are such great people and wonderful cruising ambassadors that I quickly got over it and enjoyed following their travels and hearing about them meeting up with many of my clients along the way.
+I got to know Ade and Jo Salzer when they considered purchasing a Nordhavn from me before they purchased their Selene 43, but they are such great people and wonderful cruising ambassadors that I quickly got over it and enjoyed following their travels and hearing about them meeting up with many of my clients along the way.
 Their book, “Cruising the Big U”, is a very well organized chronicle of what it is like to go from Alaska to Maine via the Panama Canal.
 They did it with style and reported about their celebrations and obstacles along the way.
 When they finished up on the east coast they realized that they had just made a big smiley face around America and, inspired I’m sure in some part by the Great Loop, created a website and community group to help fellow boaters with an ambitious cruising agenda to do coastal and offshore cruising through several countries, as they say it, “Voyaging through the Americas”.
 I have used their book as a reference in my PassageMaker “Cruising from Point A to Point B” Trawler Fest University course and gladly include it with a strong recommendation in my ships library.
 For more information about joining the Big U go to www.bigucruising.com.

 MTOA – Marine Trawler Owners Association